-- They may have stopped keeping up with obligations and isolating.
+- They may have stopped keeping up with obligations and are now isolating themselves.

-If you believe you have noticed a change in yourself or in the person you care abouts emotional state, thought patterns or behaviors during or after substance abuse, you are probably correct.
+If you believe you have noticed a change in your own or in another person’s emotional state, thought patterns, or behaviors during or after substance use, you are probably correct.
 Addiction impacts the brain on many levels.
-For example, alcohol is a depressant which will cause disruptions in the balance of the brain affecting thoughts, feelings, and actions – and sometimes our long-term mental health.
-When we use things like stimulants, opiods, sedatives or alcohol, the chemical compounds enter the brain or bloodstream.
+For example, alcohol is a depressant that will cause disruptions in the balance of the brain affecting thoughts, feelings, and actions – and sometimes our long-term mental health.
+When we use things like stimulants, opioids, sedatives, or alcohol, the chemical compounds enter the brain or bloodstream.
 Once a chemical enters the brain it can cause people to lose control of their impulses or crave a harmful substance.
 Drugs alter the nerve cells that normally send, receive, and process information, called neurotransmitters.

 They do this by: